← Back to Stories

 Key details reported by multiple sources:

-• The Australian Pesticides and Veterinary Medicines Authority (APVMA) conditionally approved an emergency permit for double-strength zinc phosphide mouse bait (ZP50) this week (May 2026).
+• The Australian Pesticides and Veterinary Medicines Authority (APVMA) conditionally approved emergency use of double-strength zinc phosphide bait.

 Points of Difference